 The Domesday survey (c.1086) provides the name of the first identifiable tenant of the Manor of Wanstead.
 Ralph fitz (son of) Brien then held it of the Bishop of London, and overlordship of the manor subsequently descended with the See of London.

 Upon Ralph’s death, the Manor of Wanstead appears to have been divided between his two sons.
 One of these, Jordan de Brisete, was to found priories of St John and St Mary at Clerkenwell during the reign of Stephen.
-Fragments of the former may still be seen adjacent to the present parish church of St John, Clerkenwell.
+Fragments of the former may still be seen adjacent to the present parish church of St James, Clerkenwell.